swasher/cards_engine/README.md

 A♣
 ```

-We can use slice of suits for get part of suit:
+Keys are `int` for 2-10 and `str` for J, Q, K, A.

+Dictionary convenient for access individual cards, and list for slicing:

 ```pycon
 >>> CLUBS[9:12]
 [J♣, Q♣, K♣]
 ```

-Card set
+Table
 -----------------------

+Table - this is objaect that incapsulate:

+- all cards that's we can manipulate during session
+- `DECK` object
+- `PILE` object
+- few `PLAYER` object

-Usually we don't want to use full deck.
-So we can choose what card using on game table, for example,
+Usually we don't want to use all available (`2`-`A`) cards for table.
+So we can choose what cards using on game table, for example,
-for preferance - from 7 to Ace:
+for Preferance game - from 7 to Ace:

 ```pycon
 >>> card_set = SPADES[5:], CLUBS[5:], DIAMONDS[5:], HEARTS[5:]